Shree Saini: Miss India Worldwide 2018

+Miss World America 2019

+On October 3, 2019, Saini was scheduled to compete in the Miss World America 2019 after being selected as Miss Washington World 2019.
+The national pageant was held at the The Orleans Hotel & Casino in Las Vegas, Nevada, where Saini was announced as the winner of four of the eight fast-track events that took place prior to the finals, winning the People’s Choice, Beauty with a Purpose, Top Influencers Award, and Entrepreneur Challenge events, and was also a runner-up in Talent and Top Model Challenge events.
+However, during the preliminary competition held the day before the coronation night, Saini collapsed and was taken to a hospital.
+According to her mother, she remained under observation for a possible cardiac arrest.

+Miss World America 2020

+In 2020, Saini returned to compete in the Miss World America 2020, representing Washington.
+The competition was held virtually on October 16, 2020, due to the COVID-19 pandemic, with twenty-nine contestants from across the United States participating.
+At the conclusion of the event, Alissa Anderegg of New York was announced as the winner.
+Saini finished as a Top 10 semifinalist and received several awards, including the Influencer Award and the People’s Choice Award.
+She was also named the Miss World America Beauty with a Purpose National Ambassador, received a $2,000 Beauty with a Purpose Service Fund award, and was recognized for her Beauty with a Purpose projects by Julia Morley.

+Miss World America 2021

-In 2020, Saini was awarded the World Peace Messenger award from Passion Vista Magazine.
-On October 2, 2021, Shree Saini was appointed Miss World America 2021, and crowned by Diana Hayden, Miss World 1997.
-She is the first Indian-American and Asian-American woman to hold the Miss World America title.
-Shree Saini represented the United States of America at Miss World 2021 in Puerto Rico.
-In February 2022, the Washington state legislature passed a resolution recognizing Saini's philanthropic achievements and wishing her success at Miss World.
+On October 2, 2021, Shree Saini was officially designated as Miss World America 2021 at a special ceremony in Los Angeles, California broadcast on KABC, and was crowned by Diana Hayden, Miss World 1997, making history as the first Indian-American and Asian-American woman to hold the Miss World America title.
+Her appointment granted her the rights to represented the United States of America at the Miss World 2021 international pageant held in San Juan, Puerto Rico.
+In February 2022, the Washington State Legislature passed a resolution recognizing Saini's philanthropic achievements and wishing her success at Miss World.

 Miss World 2021

 Saini was the first runner up at Miss World 2021, with Karolina Bielawska of Poland the winner.
 She was also chosen as the 2021 Beauty with a Purpose Ambassador to travel with Bielawska during her reign.

 Philanthropy

 Saini has volunteered with hundreds of nonprofits including the USO, Paralyzed Veterans of America, Make A Wish, UNICEF, Victoria's Voice Foundation, American Heart Association, Children's Right And YOU, Doctors Without Borders, Special Olympics, homeless shelters, and several Anti Human Trafficking nonprofits and she has raised more than $200,000 for dozens of 10 nonprofits, including $50,000 for Variety Children's Charity.
+In 2020, Saini was awarded the World Peace Messenger award from Passion Vista Magazine in recognition for her hard work and dedication.